simeonabe/ETL-Web-Data-Pipeline/README.md

 # ETL-Web-Data-Pipeline
-A Web Data ETL (Extract, Transform, Load) pipeline is a systematic process used in data engineering
+A Web Data ETL (Extract, Transform, Load) pipeline is a systematic procedure used in data engineering.